Lambdaspire/SwiftNotifications/README.md

 As long as the `notificationService` remains alive, it will receive notification responses via the `userNotificationCenter(_ center: UNUserNotificationCenter, didReceive response: UNNotificationResponse) async` function on the `UNUserNotificationCenterDelegate` protocol and usher those responses through to your handlers.

 Another convenience function will request permission from the user for your app to send notifications.
 It is a very naive implementation of `requestAuthorization(options: UNAuthorizationOptions = [])` on `UNUserNotificationCenter`.
+Put this wherever makes sense in your app lifecycle, but - obviously - before you schedule notifications.

 ```swift
 await notificationService.requestPermission()